I was nervous about going to BlogHer18 in New York City.

 Some other entrepreneurs I met were Maria Roberts at the first table I sat at who’s co-creator of the beautiful blog Spinach4Breakfast; productivity coach and blogger Julie Torres from the very long lunch line; pilates/yoga instructor and lifestyle coach Lani McGuire from the wonderful meditation session, and Emily Giegerich (and her colleague) who I sat next to at Arianna Huffington’s talk who created the great peer-to-peer resource site, IHadCancer.
 I love their tagline: Shared Experiences, Shared Strength.

 Last but not least, I met Mara Landis, Founder and CEO of Nutmeg Aspirin, while were both in line for the bathroom.
 Mara’s site just launched and it’s a place to share, explore, and learn ways for “feeling, getting and being better.”
-I’m thinking about contributing tips about SIBO and other health issues.
 If you have tips you’d like to share, check out her site.

 And, speaking of bathrooms, here’s my one and only complaint about BlogHer18…